 Only one period of detached study of no more than twelve months can be approved at a time, for a combined total of three years (nine full terms) during the course of study for the degree.
 Detached study will not be made retroactive for any reason.

-A form requesting Detached Study must be submitted to OARD no sooner than five months prior to the beginning of the requested detached study period and no later than the last day of classes for the first term of the requested detached study period.
+The Detached Study form must be submitted by the program’s graduate coordinator to OARD no sooner than five months prior to the beginning of the requested detached study period and no later than the last day of classes for the first term of the requested detached study period.

 Students returning from detached study to full-time registration status do not need to seek readmission.
 Students who enroll for courses while on detached study automatically lose their detached study status.